aminohealth/pytest-honors/README.rst

         with pytest.raises(ValueError):
             add_account("User Two", "spam@example.com")

 In the language of pytest-honors, we say that ``test_password_string`` "honors" the PasswordsMustBeGood constraint and that ``test_unique_email`` honors the EmailAddressesMustBeUnique constraint.
-This is valuable on its own, as developers can tell at a glance that each test actually matters to the overall design of the system and they're not just there because a new boss wants everyone to reach 100% test coverage.But pytest-honors gives you some very important tools.
-By moving important documentation to a machine-readable, we can put that information to work.
+This is valuable on its own as developers can tell at a glance that each test actually matters to the overall design of the system, and they're not just there because a new boss wants everyone to reach 100% test coverage.
+By moving important documentation to a machine-readable format that lives next to the code, we can put that information to work to give you some very useful tools.

 When run like ``pytest --honors-report-markdown report.md``, we can get nice, human-readable documentation like: